 2. Too much TV

 How much is too much?
 I’d say more than 90 minutes a day is too much if you don’t have a career or passion that’s related to watching TV.
 This is one of those habits that may be obvious, but people rarely realize how much of a psychic energy-drainer it is.

-- Swap some of your TV time for entertaining hobbies like photography, cooking, learning to DJ or to edit videos.
-Your body will produce more feel-good hormones (serotonin) when you’re doing these activities, creating emotional energy.
+- Swap some of your TV time for hobbies like photography, cooking, learning to DJ or to edit videos.
+Your body will produce more feel-good hormones (serotonin) when you’re doing these activities.

 If your days just seem to run into each other with a sameness from day to day, you’ll be dull and uninteresting because of it.
 This can affect your self-esteem and lead to social problems.